 Unheralded Bhawana Jat qualifies for Olympics in 20km race walk

 "It's a dream come true.
-I was doing in the range of 1:27:00s during training and so I knew that if the conditions are all right I would be able to breach this Olympic qualifying mark of 1:31:00s," Bhawna who is currently a Train Ticket Examiner in Indian Railways, posted in Kolkata, told PTI.
-"It was pure hard work in the last few months with my coach that I am being able to come up with this kind of performance," said Bhawna, who trains on the road around the Sawai Man Singh Satdium in Jaipur.
+I was doing in the range of 1:27:00s during training and so I knew that if the conditions are all right I would be able to breach this Olympic qualifying mark of 1:31:00s," Bhawana who is currently a Train Ticket Examiner in Indian Railways, posted in Kolkata, told PTI.
+"It was pure hard work in the last few months with my coach that I am being able to come up with this kind of performance," said Bhawana, who trains on the road around the Sawai Man Singh Stadium in Jaipur.

 Priyanka Goswami narrowly missed the Olympic cut with a timing of 1:31.36s to win the silver in the 17-athlete field.
 The earlier national record of 1:31:29s stood in the name of Delhi's Baby Soumya made during the National Race Walk Championships in New Delhi in 2018.